Dell Technologies logo

 Cloud spending can pause

 Dell’s growth rides on hyperscalers like Microsoft, Amazon and Google investing in data centres.
-If they slow new builds to digest capacity, Dell’s sales could flatten short-term.
-It’s cyclical, but the long-term demand curve is still rising.
+If they pause new builds to absorb recent capacity, Dell’s sales could flatten short-term even after delivering an 11% revenue jump in Q3.
+It’s cyclical, but the long-term demand curve is still rising as AI workloads scale.

 Competition is fierce

 Every major tech hardware name wants a slice of the AI server market.
-If rivals cut prices or secure chip supply ahead of Dell, margins could tighten even with healthy demand.
+If rivals cut prices or secure chip supply ahead of Dell, margins could tighten even with healthy demand despite Dell’s record $12.3 billion in AI orders this quarter.

 PC business still lingers

 Dell’s old PC division hasn’t vanished.
-A weak consumer or commercial cycle could drag group results, and any shift in cash priorities (towards acquisitions or capex) might limit the pace of buybacks.
+A weak consumer or commercial cycle could drag group results, and any shift in cash priorities (towards acquisitions or capex) might limit the pace of buybacks even after Q3 delivered higher earnings and strong cash generation.